 Fancy something extra special? the Ledbury in Notting Hill is hard to beat.
 It held onto both its Michelin stars this year with good reason.
 If that’s not up your street, try Kerbisher and Malt on Shepherds Bush Road, who do some of the best fish n’ chips in town.

-BOOK a night stay now in Mercure Paddington.Book Now
+Stay now in Mercure Paddington.Book Now